-And like most traditional Spanish tapas, they’re simple to prepare at home.
+favorite tapas, and like most traditional Spanish tapas, they're simple to prepare.

-The trick (as usual) is to get great quality calamari.
-If you’re in Spain, this should be easy — you can get fresh calamari at nearly any supermarket.
-If you’re located elsewhere, no worries.
-Most supermarkets these days sell very good quality frozen squid.
-And freezing squid before cooking tends to make it even more tender, so it’s perfect for this recipe!
+The trick is to get great quality calamari.
+If you're in Spain, you can get fresh calamari at nearly any supermarket.
+If you don’t live in Spain, check the frozen seafood section of your grocery store, as many supermarkets carry it now.
+Frozen calamari is more tender than fresh, so it's perfect for this recipe!

-- Flour: I use all-purpose flour here, but a great gluten-free option is chickpea flour.
-You could also go the extra mile and use some breadcrumbs too (either egg + breadcrumbs or flour + egg + breadcrumbs) but I don’t find the extra breading adds much!
+- Flour: I use all-purpose flour.
+You could also go the extra mile and use some breadcrumbs too, but I don't find the extra breading adds much!

 - Milk: My mother-in-law uses milk to tenderize the squid.
 But feel free to skip this step if you can’t have milk.
 Or you can use lemon juice instead!